 If you get consistently good night sleep, you will have the mental, physical and emotional energy to deal with the challenges that we face on a daily basis in our modern world.
 I don’t know about you guys, but I become a cranky biatch if I don’t get my beauty sleep.
-Oh and I start getting really clumsy, forget things and omggg those food cravings are real (but more on the science behind that later)!
+Oh and I start getting really clumsy, forget things and omggg those food cravings are real.

 Get some rays in the morning

 Vitamin D is inversely related to melatonin, our sleep hormone, so getting some sunlight in the morning is known to help against daylight sleepiness.
 So get up early and catch ’em rays!

 Exercising has the power to completely transform your sleep.
 There’s a noticeable difference in my sleep on the days I exercise versus the days I don’t.
 I pretty much hit the pillow and I’m out within minutes.
 No surprise there – exercise has been shown to improve sleep quality, reduce stress and anxiety which in turn helps us to fall asleep quicker at night.
 The best part?
 Physical activity increase deep sleep – the sleep phase in which your body does all the magical healing work.

 Ideally you want to get active in the morning – not only because exercising close to bedtime can make it harder to fall asleep, but also because morning workouts boost your metabolism, increase productivity throughout the day and people tend to stay more on track with their diet if they knock out their exercise in the AM.

 Get a PhD on your sleep

 Ever since I got gifted a Fitbit last year, I have been obsessed with tracking my sleep.
 If you don’t have a smart watch yet, I highly encourage getting one just for this reason.
 Here’s a couple of things I’ve learnt about my sleep since tracking it